wille/cry/README.md

 - Demand any money from the user.
 It simply encrypts the amount of files specified in [config.go](config.go) constant `ProcessMax` and sends it to the server.
 Encrypt your files and store your encryption key on your server.

-# Legal Warning

-go-cry may be used only for Educational Purposes.
-Do not use it as a ransomware!
-You could go to jail on obstruction of justice charges just for running hidden tear, even though you are innocent.